After leaving school, he gained certain odd jobs but was not inspired by any of them. He then went to Canada to work as a music journalist.

 “People are dying NOW.
 Give us the money NOW.” – on live TV at Live Aid (and not, as attributed, “give us your ****in money!”)

-Following this concert he became more involved in work for non governmental organisations in Africa and became one of the leading spokesperson on Third World debt and relief.
+Following this concert he became more involved in work for non governmental organisations in Africa, and became one of the leading spokesperson on Third World debt relief.